goriummaximum/diveintocode-ml/grad-ass/README.md

 14. run all code blocks in `test.ipynb` for testing.
 15. if you want to predict custom images, go to `predict an image` code block in `test.ipynb` and change the path to your image.
 ### Note:
-please run the first code block exists in every `.ipynb` file at least 1 time to install essential libraries.
+please run the first code block exists in any `.ipynb` file for the first time to install essential libraries.

 ## Others
 Please read `mef2010_HoHoangThien_Long.pdf` as a report for more explaination.